 35m – Rolly – 3000ft : North West Lollipop

 Rock Creek is a staple for roadies wanting a shorter workout with fewer cars and a nice mix of hills and rollers.
 Ride it as hard as you like, the pleasure is up to you to define on this one.

-Most of my routes in the classics are road, but Dirt Shred?
+Most of my routes in the classics are road, but Dirt?
 No problems, check out this close in ride to get your fix.
 It’s mainly firelanes, but super fun on a CX bike or maybe hardtail mtb.
 With some fast downhill rippers and some testing punchy nutty techy climbs.

 38m – Rolling – South Loop: 2200ft

-O Loop Classic is a great ride, short and sweet which passes through of a mix of unique suburbs including Lake Oswego and Oregon City for a change of pace.
+Lake O Loop is a great ride, short and sweet.
+Passes through of a mix of unique suburbs including Lake Oswego and Oregon City for a change of scenery.

 40-90m – East- Flat – Out & Back East

-You want a simple flat-ish car free ride.
-This smooth top multi-use trail (no motor vehicles) goes out for over 20miles to Boring Oregon.
-You can stop and turn around at any point, but at the end of the Trail in Boring, there is water, restrooms and a store.
+You want a simple flat car free ride.
+This smooth top multi-use trail (no motor vehicles) goes out for over 20miles to Boring, Oregon.
+You can stop and turn around at any point.
+At the end of the trail in Boring, there is water, restrooms and a store.
+This is great in colder winter months as you don’t have to deal with sweat and cooling sweat! from drastic climbs.

 50m – Moderate Hilly – 1,800ft : East Out and Back

-Riding into the gorge is always breathtaking, the old historic highway 30 is popular in the summer with cyclists.
+Riding into the Columbia gorge is always breathtaking, the old historic highway 30 is popular in the summer with cyclists.
 The ride offers amazing views from the Women’s Forum and Vista House along with gradual climbs and multiple route variations.
 One thing to watch out for in high season, the locals of Corbett (which you pass through) can be pretty aggressive with their driving and the roads narrow in points.